MhdSalahu/Doctor_App/README.md

 3. Easy to use

 4. Facilitty to book doctor
-5. Doctor details like mobile number, qualification or designation on the department
+5. Doctor details like mobile number, qualification or designation on the department*/